-Everyone in our Trust has a responsibility to provide a safe learning environment where our children can learn.
+Everyone in our school has a responsibility to provide a safe learning environment where our children can learn.
 All staff are aware of the types of abuse and safeguarding issues that can put children at risk of harm, so we are able to identify children who may be in need of help or protection.
 We understand that behaviours linked to issues such as drug taking and/or alcohol misuse, missing education and consensual/non-consensual sharing of nudes and semi-nudes images can be signs that children are at risk.
 In addition, we recognise that any child may benefit from additional help and all staff members are aware of the local early help process and our role in it.

-All staff members are aware of and follow Trust processes (as set out in this policy) and are aware of how to make a referral to Social Care, if there is a need to do so.
+All staff members are aware of and follow school safeguarding processes (as set out in this policy), and are also aware of how to make a referral to Social Care, if there is a need to do so.
 Staff understand that, if they have any concerns about a child's welfare, they must act on them immediately and speak with the designated safeguarding lead (or deputy) - we do not assume that others have taken action.

-Our staff understand that children may not always feel able or know how to tell someone that they are being abused, perhaps because they are embarrassed or they may not always recognise that they are being abused.
-We recognise there are many factors which may impact on our children's welfare and safety and understand safeguarding in the wider context (contextual safeguarding).
-We also understand that abuse, neglect and safeguarding issues are rarely 'stand-alone' events and that, in most cases, multiple issues will overlap.
+Our staff understand that children may not always feel able or know how to tell someone that they are being abused.
+This may be because they are embarrassed, scared or do not recognise they are experiencing abuse, either at home or out in the community.
+We understand there are many factors which may impact on our children's welfare and safety and we also understand safeguarding in the wider context (contextual safeguarding).
+We recognise that abuse, neglect and safeguarding issues rarely occur in isolation and that, in most cases, multiple issues will overlap.

-Our staff will always reassure children who report abuse / victims of abuse that they are taken seriously and that they will be supported and kept safe.
+Our staff will always reassure children who report abuse that they are taken seriously and that they will be supported and kept safe.
 We will never make a child feel ashamed for reporting abuse, nor make them feel they are causing a problem.